 Conventional practices followed by LEAs:

 This is currently a largely untapped area for policing as the data volume is too large to realistically allow speculative investigations to provide a reasonable investment on time.
 Though some forums are monitored at least occasionally this is a manual task so extremely resource intensive.

+Ability to search for phrases

+Ability to search private messages

+Ability of searching mail servers outside of national jurisdiction

 Use Case 3 – Trafficking related to terrorism funding